tahsinkoc/mach/README.md

 **Overview**

 MACH is a hardware monitoring application that displays real-time performance metrics of essential computer components, including the processor, graphics card, RAM, and more.
-With a user-friendly interface and customizable themes, MACH helps you keep track of your computer's health.
+With a user-friendly interface and customizable themes, MACH helps you keep track of your computer's health..

 <img src="src/assets/1.png"/>